odoe/learn-dojo/posts/data-aware-widgets.md

     ))}
 ```

-First we check if the resouce is `loading`, and display a loading message.
+First we check if the resource is `loading`, and display a loading message.
 If the resource is done loading, we now iterate the results and pass them to a simple widget that just displays the news feed item.
 You might notice that we first filter the results based on a list of `readItemIds`.
 This is updated by a function passed to the `HackerNewsItem` widget that will mark a story as _read_, and not display it in our feed.

 ```ts
 icache.set("readItemIds", (current = []) => [...current, old]);